AzAuth

 POST /logout

-Logout the user and invalidates the access token.
+Log out the user and invalidate the access token.

 Request